linode/docs/docs/databases/elasticsearch/Visualize-Apache-Web-Server-Logs-using-Elastic-Stack-on-Debian-8.md

 ## Install OpenJDK 8

-Elasticsearch *requires* the most recent versions of Java, and will not run with the default OpenJDK version availble on Debian Jessie.
+Elasticsearch requires the most recent versions of Java, and will not run with the default OpenJDK version available on Debian Jessie.
 Install the `jessie-backports` source in order to get OpenJDK 8:

 1. Add Jessie backports to your list of APT sources: